-The Missouri Assessment Program (MAP) will be administered to grades three through six in Communication Arts and Math each spring, usually in April.
-The MAP Science test will be administered to fifth grade as well.
+The Missouri Assessment Program (MAP) will be administered to grades three through eight in Communication Arts and Math each spring, usually in April.
+The MAP Science test will be administered to fifth and eighth grade as well.
 The Stanford Achievement Test will be administered to students in kindergarten through grade two, also in the spring.
 A reading assessment will be given to students in the fall and the spring to determine reading levels.
 A writing assessment will be given to all students in the fall and the spring.
+All High School students will participate in the required End of Course Exams: Algebra I, English II, Biology, and Government.